The myth that poor households in developing countries are not creditworthy or

 catering to their specific needs.

-Credit and savings facilities can help poor rural households manage, and often
+Credit, savings facilities and and contributions an help poor rural households manage, and often

 augment, their other wise meagre resources, thus enabling them to acquire